Travels with V

 And now she’s here managing Goa’s oldest Yoga retreat, and Sweden is not her home country anymore.
 It’s India, or maybe England, where she studies and her boyfriend lives.

 Going back to the south from Assagao we pass a couple of memorials, the hippie fleamarket at Anjuna and the lost city of Old Goa, where a wicked saint lies in a glass coffin.
-Next up, coming soon!
+Next up!